Last updated date: Reason for update:

 Notifiable incidents

-A notifiable incident requires immediate action and must be reported to ARPANSA within 24 hours.
+A notifiable incident requires immediate action and must be reported to ARPANSA within 24 hours, and a written report must be provided to ARPANSA within 14 days.

 * activity value division steps for sources or controlled materials are the following:

-- Divide the activity of each nuclide in the sources or controlled materials by the activity value set out in Part 1 of Schedule 1 for the nuclide;
+(a) first, divide the activity of each nuclide in the sources or controlled materials by the activity value set out in Part 1 of Schedule 1 of the Regulations for the nuclide;

 Note: Section 5 of the Regulations affects how the activity of a parent nuclide mentioned in Part 2 of Schedule 1 (or marked a in Part 1 of Schedule 1) is worked out, by providing for inclusion of the activity of certain progeny nuclides that are included in secular equilibrium with the parent nuclide.